davidnicholai/rails-postgres-docker-boilerplate/README.md

 ## Notes

+- Runs on Ruby 2.7.1 and Rails ~> 5.2.4
-This is only a copy of [Docker's quickstart guide](https://docs.docker.com/compose/rails/).
+- This is only a copy of [Docker's quickstart guide](https://docs.docker.com/compose/rails/).